5 Apps That Tell You What's In Beauty Products Because Knowledge Is Power

 5. Detox Me

 Detox Me is also free and uses research to help reduce a consumer's exposure to potentially harmful chemicals in all household products, including beauty items.
-The apps ethos is that knowledge is "a prescription for prevention."
-It allows you to track your progress in terms of eliminating toxic products, offers tips for choosing safer ones, and decodes often confusing labels and terminology.
-It also recommends alternatives.
+The apps' ethos is that knowledge is "a prescription for prevention."
+It allows you to track your progress in terms of eliminating toxic products, offers tips and recommendations for safer alternatives, and breaks down those often confusing labels and technical terminology.

 Any or all of these apps will help you make better, more informed choices.